erigones/esdc-docs/user-guide/howto/enable-overlays.rst

         [root@node01 (myDC) ~] ssh <compute_node_ip> svcadm restart zabbix/agent

-Now, you should be all set for the *Danube Cloud* overlays.
+Now you should be all set for the *Danube Cloud* overlays.

 .. _enable_overlays_add_cn: